 Current Curriculum Theme

-Our current theme is ‘Wars of the World'.
+Our current theme is ‘I Have a Dream'.

 The other subjects included in this thematic unit are art, music, ICT / computing, literacy, maths, science and PSHE.
 Breadth comes, not only from the range of subjects offered, but also from their careful integration, leading to more connected thinking.
 Global Dimensions help pupils develop a wider perspective and understand the links between their own lives and those of people around the globe, as well as understanding their place in the worldwide community.